 The fun of home remodeling and home building is in the creation of your new and beautiful space.
 Dealing with contracts and paperwork, while rarely thrilling, is a necessary part of the overall process of creation.
 Most homeowners and contractors just want to minimize the paperwork as much as possible.

-If change is a constant in life, the same holds true for home improvement projects.
+If change is a constant in life, the same holds for home improvement projects.
 Few projects remain the same from beginning to end.
 As with other creative ventures, edits, tweaks, and nudges happen along the way to help this project more closely resemble your dreams.

 Change orders make that happen.
 Striking out the language in the original contract and changing it is possible, but not simple.
 This is a practice that homeowners are accustomed to when buying a property or with other purchases that involve a contract.
 In those cases, one or two data points might be changed: a price might be lowered, a condition changed, or a finish date advanced.
 By contrast, remodeling and construction change orders have so many data points, usually contained within the narrative section, that it is easier and more clear to draw up a separate form.

 Change Orders Are Normal and Expected

 You and the contractor drew up an initial contract to do some work, usually projects like new home building, putting on an addition, installing a pool, and so on.
-Because it is nearly inevitable that changes may occur during the course of the project, project change orders allow the contract to accommodate these changes.
+Because it is nearly inevitable that changes may occur during the project, project change orders allow the contract to accommodate these changes.
 Change orders are a normal part of guiding a moderate to a large home remodel or building the project from start to finish.

 Change orders legitimize desired changes and keep everybody on the same page.
 They help create a paper trail and a chronology of changes to your home project.
 Project change orders are important legally in case either party brings on a lawsuit.